Check back soon

-For twenty years Walter exhibited extensively in galleries throughout the UK, and his artworks can be found in many private and public collections.
+For twenty years, Walter exhibited extensively in galleries throughout the UK.
+His artworks can be found in many private and public collections.
 During this time he was also the recipient of numerous awards.
-In 1990 Walter won the SPA Alastair Dunn Award and in 1991 he was elected a Professional Member of the Scottish Artists and Artist Craftsmen Association.
-In 2007 Walter was awarded the Clackmannanshire Arts Forum award for Outstanding
+Firstly, in 1990 Walter won the SPA Alastair Dunn Award.
+Following this, in 1991 he was elected a Professional Member of the Scottish Artists and Artist Craftsmen Association.
+Come 2007, Walter was awarded the Clackmannanshire Arts Forum award for Outstanding

 Contribution to the Arts.

-Throughout the years Walter has also completed several major commissions including a ceramic mural for the Alloa Town Centre and a centrepiece for a historical exhibition at Abbott’s House, Dunfermline.
-In 2009 he was commissioned to create a RAF monument at Boddam and in 2016 he completed a bust of Tommy Douglas for the Falkirk Wheel Visitor Centre.
+Throughout the years, Walter has also completed several major commissions.
+These include a ceramic mural for the Alloa Town Centre and a centrepiece for a historical exhibition at Abbott’s House, Dunfermline.
+In 2009 he was commissioned to create a RAF monument at Boddam.
+In 2016 he completed a bust of Tommy Douglas for the Falkirk Wheel Visitor Centre.

-The last ten years has seen Walter’s focus shift towards theatre set design and construction and he has worked extensively with the Alman Dramatic Club in Alloa, the fruits of which can be enjoyed in this exhibition.
+The last ten years has seen Walter’s focus shift towards theatre set design and construction.
+He has worked extensively with the Alman Dramatic Club in Alloa.
+The fruits of which can be enjoyed in this exhibition.